maxwills/ImagesCreationForSeekerExperiment/README.md

 # Images Creation For Seeker Experiment
-You have been directed here because you were unable to launch the Downloaded Pharo Images for the Seeker Experiment (Or your images presented a FileSystem writing permission issues).
+You have been directed here because you have experienced problems with the downloaded images:
+- You were unable to launch the Downloaded Pharo Images for the Seeker Experiment.
+- Your images presented a FileSystem writing permission issues.
+- Other possibly related issue.

 Fear not!
 For you will succeed by following these simple 7 steps:

 1. Open your Pharo Launcher, and create two new Pharo 9.0 64bits images.